-In any case, for each item you are to select only one response.
-If you select more than one response, your response will be considered wrong.
-In the Answer Sheet, Serial Nos. from 1 to 160 are printed.
-Against each numbers, there are circles marked (a), (b), (c) and (d).
+The question paper will be in the Form of TEST BOOKLET.
+The booklet numbers, there are circles marked (a), (b), (c) and (d).
 After you have read each item in the Test Booklet and decided which one of the given responses is correct or the best, you have to mark your response by completely blackening with black ball pen to indicate your